danialb007/NoteApp/README.md

 You can create, remove and edit notes
 All you need is an account which can be created easly.

-All you notes and accounts are handled with a simple Sqlite3 database which you have access to.
+All your notes and accounts are handled with a simple Sqlite3 database which you have access to.